BrenoFischer/gradys-gs/README.md

 Web application, from Project GrADyS, to monitor, control and display mobile devices networks in field tests

 # Introduction
 This is a repository for the Ground Station framework, developed for the GrADyS project and future IoT projects.
-It's an extensible and reusable framework, to help visualizing the location and activity status of interconnected network nodes, monitor and store the flow of data and send commands to a set of devices with different protocols.
-The framework is developed to be extensible, introducing ways to insert new buttons, commands, protocols and funcionalities, according to the project's needs.
+It's an extensible and reusable framework to help visualize the location and activity status of interconnected network nodes, monitor and store the flow of data and send commands to a set of devices with different protocols.
+According to the project's needs, the framework is extensible, introducing ways to insert new buttons, commands, protocols, and functionalities.

 ![Main showcase](/readme_images/mainShowcase.gif)